FAQ - General

 How do I set up an appointment?

-Do I need to fill out any paperwork?
+Do I need to fill out paperwork?

 How often will we meet?

-How many sessions will couples counseling take?
+How many sessions will it take?

 It helps to get a jump start on treatment by reading Hold Me Tight: Seven Conversations for a Lifetime of Love, by Dr. Sue Johnson, who created EFT.
 Reading this book or listening to it on Audible, helps to demystify the process of EFT and provides examples of couples who may be going through similar issues you may be facing with your partner.
-Another great way to expedite the therapy process is to attend a Hold Me Tight Couples Retreat in San Diego.
-This is a 2-day retreat, based on the book by the same name, and is designed to help guide couples through 7 conversations that foster bonding and connection.
-Most couples will still need counseling in addition to the retreat but the retreat can help to speed up your therapy, bringing you closer quicker, and saving you time and money.
-Due to COVID-19, couples retreats are currently on hold.

 Will You take sides?